Bell Nonlocality in Classical Systems Coexisting with other System Types

-In the following, we present the simplest version of our toy theory, which describes arbitrary composite systems made of $m$ bits and $n$ anti-bits.
-For brevity, these composite systems will be called $(m,n)$-composites. $(m,0)$ and $(0,n)$ composites will be described by classical probability theory, while the non-classical behaviours will emerge when both $m$ and $n$ are non-zero.
+While classical and anticlassical systems are described by classical probability theory when considered separately, composite systems including both types of systems exhibit nonclassical features.
+In the following, we present the simplest version of our toy theory, which describes arbitrary composite systems made of $m$ bits and $n$ antibits, hereafter called $(m,n)$ composites. $(m,0)$ and $(0,n)$ composites will be described by classical theory, while the non-classical behaviours will emerge when both $m$ and $n$ are non-zero.
+The generalization to basic systems of arbitrary dimension, as well as the full specification of the allowed states, measurements, and processes, is provided in Supplemental Material \cite{supp}.